 • Difficulty: Moderate

 On the final day, the goal is to reach the Sun Gate (Intipunku) before sunrise and take in that first unforgettable view of Machu Picchu.
-We’ll wake you up around 4:00 am, serve breakfast at 4:30 am, and then wait at the checkpoint until it opens at 5:30 am.
-The hike to the Sun Gate takes about an hour, followed by another hour to reach Machu Picchu itself.
+We’ll wake you up around 4:00 am, serve breakfast, and then wait at the checkpoint until it opens at 5:30 am.
+At his hour, we'll begins the visit of Sun Gate through Circuit 1 to enjoy of full panoramic views.
+This visit takes about an hour, followed by another hour to reach Machu Picchu itself.

-Once we arrive at the Lost City of the Incas, we’ll take a short break for coffee, drop off any hiking gear in the lockers, and begin our private guided tour.
-Your guide will lead you through the most important areas and help you experience the best of Machu Picchu.
+Once we arrive at the Lost City of the Incas, we’ll take a short break for coffee, drop off any hiking gear in the lockers, and begin a new guided visit to the most exclusive areas of the site, temples, palaces, water fountains, and astronomical observatories, through Circuit 3.
+From these spots, your guide will share the history and significance of Machu Picchu, offering context and insight while you enjoy of the experience.

 • Hiking Distance: 6 km / 3.7 mi